Director of Athletics

 She has held memberships in several organizations, including the Black Coaches Association, the Women's Basketball Coaches Association and Alpha Kappa Alpha Sorority, Inc.

 She is an inaugural member of the Girls Preparatory School Sports Hall of Fame, the Lookout Mountain Sports Hall of Fame and was honored in 2016 with the prestigious Betty Probasco Lifetime Achievement Award.
+In September 2017, she was inducted into the Vanderbilt Athletics Hall of Fame.
 She has two young adult sons, Micah and Kyle.

 Director of Athletics